Eastern European Studies

 The bachelor programme «Eastern European Studies» is a multilingual interfaculty, interuniversity programme.
 The Universities of Fribourg and Berne have combined their diverse Eastern European competences to produce this unique offer.
 The Interfaculty Institute for Central and Eastern Europe at the University of Fribourg has an extensive network with contacts to lecturers and researchers from the region.
 The Institute's numerous research projects and mandates give students ample opportunity of putting what they have learned into practice.
 Seminars are regularly held by researchers from Eastern European countries.

-The syllabus consists of lectures on contemporary history, cultural studies (Slavic studies and cultural philosophy), political science and social anthropology.
+The syllabus consists of lectures on contemporary history, cultural studies (Slavic studies and history of ideas) and social sciences (political science and social anthropology).
 Lectures and seminars take place in Fribourg and Berne.
 The focus is on the 20th century and on current issues.
-Students learn at least one language from the region during their studies (Russian, Polish, Czech, Croatian/Serbian/Bosnian, Slovenian or Bulgarian).
+Students learn at least one language from the region during their studies (Russian, Polish, Croatian/Serbian/Bosnian, Lithuanian or Bulgarian).
 Modularisation, intensive support and interdisciplinarity are key features of the programme.

 Almost half (about 340 million) of the over 700 million Europeans live in Eastern Europe.
 The region is known for its diversity of languages, cultures, ethnicities and religions.
 It has grown steadily in political and economic importance in recent years.
 Students acquire the necessary linguistic, specialist and methodical competences to look at Eastern Europe in all its facets, analyse the current developments in the region, and place them in their political, social, historical and cultural context.